tommywalsh/csotp/README.md

 1) I can use an SD card smaller than my fingernail.
 On this, I can store like 5000 albums worth of music.
 Then, I can have all of my music with me everywhere I go, for the rest of my life.

-2) I can stream music over the internet, which means I am relying on the following.
+2) I can stream music over the internet, which means I am relying on the following:

 * I need to having decent-speed data service any time I want to listen to music.
 Driving in rural Vermont?
 No streaming.